yalmip/yalmip.github.io/_posts/examples/2016-09-17-portfolio.md

 mu  = rand(1,n)/100;        % Expected return
 ````

-We introduce a vector **w** to model the position in each asset, and solve the standard Markowitz portfolio problem (no short positions) and aim for an expected return equal to the average historical return of all assets.
+We introduce a vector **x** to model the position in each asset, and solve the standard Markowitz portfolio problem (no short positions) and aim for an expected return equal to the average historical return of all assets.

 ````matlab
 x = sdpvar(n,1);